Will the price of IOTA (MIOTA) rise or fall in the coming months, and why?

-If you’re thinking of buying IOTA, it’s important to first consider the factors that could impact the future price of this digital currency.
-Read on to find out what those factors are and how they could drive the value of IOTA up or down in the coming months.
+If you’re thinking of buying IOTA, it’s important to first consider the factors that could impact upon the future price of this digital currency.
+Read on to find out what those factors are and how they could drive the value of IOTA up or down in coming months.

 |Launch date||11 June 2016|